Jordy tells her story of meeting a new friend.

 I was glad.

 On my return from the appointment, I asked after her but was told that she rushed her child to the hospital.
 I was directed on how to find her.

-Seeing her in the hospital, I tried to speak words of comfort to her as I try to relate to her fears.
+Seeing her in the hospital, I tried to speak words of comfort to her as I tried to relate to her fears.
 I am a mother too.
 I didn’t pry into her life.
 I was just there for her to cry on, talk to, hold her hands and laugh with.

 I cancelled other appointments for the day and stayed with her.
-I called my husband to pick our children from school.
+I called my husband to pick up our children from school.